Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

-Homophily refers to the tendency of connected nodes to share the same label, whereas in heterophily they tend to differ.
-Our framework allows us to model homophilic and heterophilic graphs by choosing the spectral function on the underlying data matrix ($h^{\star}(\Lambda)$).
+Our framework introduced in Section~\ref{Ch:pre} allows us to model homophilic and heterophilic graphs by choosing the spectral function on the underlying data matrix $(\Lambda^{\star})$.
 In homophilic graphs, the labels change smoothly, creating a low-pass signal \citep{DBLP:journals/pieee/OrtegaFKMV18}, concentrated on the low-frequency eigenvectors of the Laplacian.
 Whereas, in heterophilic graphs, the labels change roughly across the edges, forming a high-frequency signal \citep{DBLP:conf/acml/ZhangL23}.
 That is, a homophilic graph has a low-pass spectrum while a heterophilic graph has a high-pass spectrum w.r.t the Laplacian.

-To formalize this distinction, we introduce the homophily parameter \( q \in [0, 1] \) to model homophily and heterophily, where \( q = 0 \) corresponds to a perfectly heterophilic graph and \( q = 1 \) to a perfectly homophilic graph.
+To formalize this distinction, we introduce the homophily parameter \( q \in [0, 1] \) where \( q = 0 \) corresponds to a perfectly heterophilic graph and \( q = 1 \) to a perfectly homophilic graph.
 Specifically, we consider the spectral function on the underlying data matrix $X$ and on the features $Z$:

 where \( \lambda_i \in [0,2] \), as these are the eigenvalues of the symmetrically normalized Laplacian.
-We investigate how the graph filter influences generalisation under varying levels of homophily.
+Consistently with the construction in Eq. \eqref{eq:XZ}, the \(n-d\) eigenvalues mapped to zero are those for which \(\lambda_i = 1\) i.e., neither a low- nor a high-frequency.
+In the following, we investigate how the graph filter influences generalisation across varying homophily.

-\textbf{ChebNet suffers from the Runge phenomenon.} \citet{DBLP:conf/nips/HeWW22} highlights that ChebNet II outperforms ChebNet by addressing the Runge phenomenon \citep{Epperson}, which causes high-amplitude oscillations near the boundaries of the approximation interval when using higher-degree Chebyshev polynomials.
-Our analysis of their frequency responses (Figure \ref{fig:chebnet_comparison} left) clearly shows that the oscillations are smoothed out for ChebNet II, therefore leading to a better theoretical generalisation error according to Corollary \ref{gen-err} (Figure \ref{fig:chebnet_comparison} right).
+\textbf{ChebNet suffers from the Runge phenomenon.} \cite{DBLP:conf/nips/HeWW22} highlights that ChebNet II outperforms ChebNet by addressing the Runge phenomenon \citep{Epperson}, which causes high-amplitude oscillations near the boundaries of the approximation interval when using higher-degree Chebyshev polynomials.
+Our analysis of frequency responses (Figure \ref{fig:chebnet_comparison} left) shows that the oscillations are smoothed out for ChebNet II, therefore leading to a better theoretical error $R_H$ according to Corollary \ref{gen-err} (Figure \ref{fig:chebnet_comparison} right).